2021 FIFA Arab Cup: Match officials

 In October 2021, FIFA nominated 12 referees and 24 assistant referees from all six confederations, three from South America, two from Asia, Africa, North America and Europe, and one referee from Oceania.
 With the exception of Andrés Mattonte (Uruguay) and Facundo Tello (Argentina), all referees had previously officiated matches in a continental tournament.
 Iranian Alireza Faghani, Japanese Ryuji Sato, Gambian Bakary Gassama, Zambian Janny Sikazwe and New Zealander Matthew Conger also participated in the 2018 FIFA World Cup in Russia.

 Candidate referees were used at least twice.
 Iranian referee Alireza Faghani officiated the opening match between Tunisia and Mauritania.
 Germany's Daniel Siebert was responsible for the final match between Tunisia and Algeria, and he is the most refereed referee for matches in the tournament with four matches.

 Venues

 Qualification

-The 14 lowest-ranked teams in the FIFA World Ranking met on 7 April 2021, in a single knockout match.
+The 14 lowest-ranked teams in the FIFA World Ranking met between 19 and 25 June 2021 in a single knockout match.
 The best-ranked team met the lowest ranked team, the second-best played the second-lowest, and so on.

 The match between Jordan and their opponents South Sudan was canceled, due to cases of COVID-19 infection for eight South Sudanese players.
 FIFA awarded a 3–0 victory in favor of Jordan.